GreenmaskIO/greenmask/docs/commands/validate.md

 Validate command can exit with non-zero code when:

 * Any error occurred
+* There is a validation warning with severity `"error"`
-* Validate was called with `--warnings` flag and there are warnings
+* Validate was called with `--strict` flag and there are any unresolved warnings (warnings-as-errors)
 * Validate was called with `--schema` flag and there are schema differences

-All of those cases may be used for CI/CD pipelines to stop the process when something went wrong.
-This is especially useful when `--schema` flag is used - this allows to avoid data leakage when schema changed.
+The `--warnings` flag only controls **printing** of warnings — it does **not** affect the exit code.
+In strict mode warnings are always printed regardless of `--warnings`, and warnings whose hash is listed in `resolved_warnings` are not treated as failures.

+These non-zero exit codes let CI/CD pipelines stop on problems — particularly useful with `--schema` or `--strict`, which guard against data leakage on schema changes and enforce a clean validation result.

 You can use the `--table` flag multiple times to specify the tables you want to check.
 Tables can be written with or without schema names (e.g., `public.table_name` or `table_name`).
 If you specify multiple tables from different